kumahq/kuma-website/docs/docs/0.7.2/installation/openshift.md

 In order to start using Kuma, it's time to check out the [quickstart guide for Kubernetes](/docs/0.7.2/quickstart/kubernetes/) deployments.

 ::: tip
-Before running Kuma Demo in the Quickstart, remember to run following command
+Before running Kuma Demo in the Quickstart, remember to run the following command
 ```sh
 $ oc adm policy add-scc-to-group anyuid system:serviceaccounts:kuma-demo
 ```